scaljeri/angular-xxl/docs/TUNNEL.md

     }
 ```

-Note: It is required that the component has the `ActivatedRoute` as `route` and `ngOnInit` implemented
+Note: It is required that the component has the `ngOnInit` implemented!

 This decorator is not limited to sibling communication only, it goes straight through all routes!
-If you want to see this in action, go to the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts)
+If you want to see this in action, go to the [demo](https://stackblitz.com/edit/angular-tunnel?file=app%2Fblock%2Fblock.component.ts)
-and click on a route.
-The ripple effect is just caused by this decorator!